 The infographic above is the perfect example of testing multiple ad sets (audiences) and two different ads within each ad set.
 This way, you’ll find which ad + audience combination is going to acquire the most results at the lowest cost per result.

-This is extremely helpful in connecting with your audiences because you can begin to see what type of imagery, video, or verbiage they like best, and who your most responsive target audience is.
+This is extremely helpful in connecting with your target audience because you can begin to see what type of visual content, video content, or verbiage they like best, and who your most responsive target audience is.

 Using social media for marketing allows you to break results down by gender, age, location and more.
 In Nidhi’s case, we were able to learn that females were far more responsive than males, so we were able to better allocate her ad spend by only delivering her ads to females within her target audience.